janotaz/kcc/README.md

 **Function** is a first-class citizen, we have lambdas, evals and applys, everything is all there.
-It takes a man to believe it, but `k` is actually more lispy than certain Lisps, only you don't need to get past any parens. `car` is not quite there because there are no *linked lists*, because `k` is designed to be *fast*.
+It takes a man to believe it, but `k` is actually more lispy than certain Lisps, only you don't need to get past any parents. `car` is not quite there because there are no *linked lists*, because `k` is designed to be *fast*.

-**Implict arguments** is an empitome of brevity and wit.
-All functions in `k`, unless stated otherwise, have up to three implict arguments, `x`, `y` and `z` respectively.
+**Implicit argument** is an empitome of brevity and wit.
+All functions in `k`, unless stated otherwise, have up to three implicit arguments, `x`, `y` and `z` respectively.
 Here are your first functions:

 ```